 Adult stroke mechanics class is meant for lap swimmers who would like to improve their technique and is similar to the Youth Swordfish and Dolphins description, above.
 Adult intermediate class is similar to the Sea Turtles class description, above.

 Prerequisite: Swim 25 yards continuously using freestyle, backstroke and breaststroke.
 Comfort in deep water.

 Improve lap swimming techniques for the freestyle, backstroke, breaststroke, and butterfly

 Adult stroke mechanics class is meant for lap swimmers who would like to improve their technique.

 Parent Child Classes

 Anemone is a parent-child water comfort class that helps parents introduce their young children to an aquatic environment.
-This is a class designed for children younger than three who do not yet possess the ability to participate in a group swim lesson.
+This is a class designed for children younger than three and older than 6 months.
 All children MUST be able to support their own head and MUST wear a swim diaper.

 Please note that all private lessons operate under a minimum 5 hour cancellation policy.
 If you do not cancel your lesson with your instructor at least 5 hours before your lesson is scheduled to start, you will be billed for the lesson regardless of your attendance.
 Please discuss any questions or concerns with your instructor.
 Private Swim Lessons

 Private lessons are available for all levels.
 Private lessons are between a single participant and instructor, and last 30 minutes.
 All lessons are arranged by contacting the desired instructor.